DFKI-NLP/kibad-llm/podman/faktencheck-db/README.md

   - With Docker: `docker exec -it kibad-postgres bash -c "gzip -cd /tmp/data/2025-08-19_pg-faktencheck_dump.sql.gz | psql -U postgres -d kibad"`

 ### Access pgAdmin

+These are the steps for using pgAdmin to make the database accessible via api.

 - Go to: http://localhost:8080
 - Use login email "admin@admin.com" and pw "kibad" (see docker-compose!)